Help! May Cow May Have Mastitis

 I am sure there are even more signs to look for, but these are the ones I have experienced live and in person.
 Yes, I have eaten ice-cream that tastes like a cow.
 I do not recommend it.

 I really, really, really wish I did not know this much about mastitis.
-I would rather be the girl who is ignorant to the whole thing & has never even heard of it.
+I would rather be the girl who is ignorant of the whole thing & has never even heard of it.
 But, I am not.
 I am the queen of mastitis.
 Or, maybe my cow is the queen of mastitis.
 So, let’s get our sweet bovine some help.

 First, you must determine if your cow indeed has an infection, and which quarters of her udder are infected.
 I use the California Mastitis Test (CMT).